pleebe/foolfuuka-plugin-thread-chunk/README.md

 # FoolFuuka Plugin Thread Chunk
 Show threads in chunks.
 Provided as is.
 No warranty implied nor provided.

+Clone to your plugins directory and enable it from the plugins admin page.
 Adds board route to
 ```
 /$shortnam/chunk/$thread_num/